How To Train Your Employees To Become Managers

 To help employees understand that the small things matter, address this kind of “small” behavior (in private) the first time you see it so that it doesn’t have a chance to become a habit.
 This is your chance to help them understand what it takes to lead: actions matter more than talk.

-It goes without saying that you, as the leader, should be also leading by example in caring about these “small” things, or you’ll have an impossible time demanding it of your employees and future managers.
+It goes without saying that you, as the leader, should also be leading by example in caring about these “small” things, or you’ll have an impossible time demanding it of your employees and future managers.

-2. Create low-level leadership opportunities.
+2. Create low-level leadership opportunities

 Leading others is a scary proposition, particularly for employees who have never done anything like it before.
 In order to make the process easier, start by creating “low-level” practice opportunities.